Explore our R&D with the world’s most dynamic humanoid robotRead More

 Our customers use Spot to collect thousands of data points to drive predictive maintenance models, build comprehensive digital twins of their construction sites, and minimize the risk to employees in hazardous situations.

 We’ve continued to add many new features to Spot, as well as improvements to the overall platform, that make it a more capable tool to help solve some of our customers’ biggest operational challenges.
 Today that list includes robot upgrades, a new tablet, and a new charger.
 We’ve also expanded the payload and software ecosystem that builds on top of the robot to make it the perfect mobile sensor platform for your application.

 Spot’s impressive mobility and base functionality require the best available hardware to ensure reliability and ease-of-use.
 To stay at the cutting edge, we recently upgraded Spot’s base sensors, integrated a new and improved tablet controller, and designed a smarter and faster charger to keep Spot running at maximum efficiency.

 Spot’s five stereo cameras now provide full color imagery along with the existing depth information.
 These cameras, located around the robot’s body, help the robot map its surroundings in three dimensions.
-While Spot doesn’t need color images to see, this change improves the operator’s view, making it easier to decipher the robot’s environment from the tablet or from Spot’s remote operation software, Scout.
+While Spot doesn’t need color images to see, this change improves the operator’s view, making it easier to decipher the robot’s environment from the tablet or from Spot’s fleet management software, Orbit.

 The new and improved Spot tablet will be the biggest upgrade for many Spot operators.
 Used both to drive the robot and create autonomous missions, the tablet is most operators’ first point of contact with the platform.
 We implemented several upgrades to ensure the controller is both easy to use and robust enough to meet operators’ needs in the field.